-Cosmetic dentists can make a significant change by giving them a natural proportion and length to create a new beautiful smile.
-It is as easy as coming for a "record taking" visit (which means taking some impressions without anesthesia and taking pictures of your smile).
-We send the impressions and photographs to the lab to make "mock-up teeth," which guides their new smile, and after three to four weeks, we deliver the veneers.
+Cosmetic dentists can significantly change by giving them a natural proportion and length to create a new beautiful smile.
+It is as easy as coming for a "record-taking" visit (which means taking some impressions without anesthesia and taking pictures of your smile).
+We send the dental impressions and photographs to the lab to make "mock-up teeth," which guide their new smile, and after three to four weeks, we deliver the veneers.

 What are tetracycline stains?

 Before the 80s, doctors prescribed the antibiotic tetracycline to everyone, including pregnant women and toddlers.
 Tetracycline is a necessary antibiotic that treats everything from urinary tract infections to acne.
 The effect of the drug was evident.
 Babies who were in the womb when their mother took tetracycline and children who took tetracycline at an early age developed a grayish or brownish "belt" on their permanent teeth.